psonH/Hangman/README.md

 # Hnagman
 A random word generated will have to be guessed within 6 chances.
-The word are picked up from the 'sowpods' dictionary which are a popular Collins Scrabble Words.
+The words are picked up from the 'sowpods' dictionary which is a popular Collins Scrabble Words dictionary.